LakshitPaliwal/ReactJS-notes/reactjs_notes.md

 # Knowledge-about-ReactJS

+TO check running Verion of react on your system

+npm view react version

+TO check running Verion of react native on your system

+npm view react-native version

 <b>reactjs concepts</b> <br>
 <b>what is Component ? </b>:- <br>
 When we are creating and dividing a page  into multiple section and that section we called as Component. <br><br>